HEARTS Happenings

 Saturday 5-23-26, 2:00-5:00pm

-Presenting Sherrill’s Path, an important spur off the Great Wagon Road, now preserved in Troutman, NC, and open to the community.
-Join us to walk the trail and learn more about this path originally formed by bison and deer, adopted by the Native Americans, and eventually led Adam Sherrill to the west side of the Catawba River, now known as Sherrills Ford.
+Presenting Sherrill’s Path, an important spur off the Great Wagon Road, now preserved in Troutman, NC.
+Join us to walk the trail and learn more about this path originally formed by bison and deer, adopted by the Native Americans, and eventually led Adam Sherrill to the west side of the Catawba River.
+Featuring history professor Susan Autry, live music by Tom Eure & Amelia Osbourne, and nature trail walks.

 JUNE - HEARTS Junion '26: Who Was Henry Brevard?